Madfarm/firstDotnetApi/notes.md

 ActionResult<Type> - lets us return multiple options from a controller action method

+click the name of a class then the lightbulb to extract an interface of it

 ## Controllers
 first import the Mvc namespace, using Microsoft.AspNetCore.Mvc;